skoval/meta-analysis/chapter2.md

 ---
-title       : Influence and Controversy description : Exercises to accompany the Lecture 1.2 for `Meta-Analysis with R'
+title       : Influence and Controversy description : Exercises to accompany Lecture 1.2 for `Meta-Analysis with R'